by Walter Manni /// January 31, 2022 Estimated reading time: 3minutes

 The St Vicinio Way is one of Italy’s oldest historical paths.
-Its circular route of about 215 miles around Forlì-Cesena, Arezzo and Rimini provinces follows part of the ancient Roman road network.
+It follows a circular route that stretches for almost 215 miles between the provinces of Forlì-Cesena, Arezzo and Rimini and overlaps with the ancient Roman road network.

-As the name suggests, it is dedicated to St Vicinio or Vicinius, the first bishop of Sarsina in the 4th–5th century, who played an important role in the evangelization of Ravenna province.
-The path winds among the significant places in the saint’s life, essentially following the River Savio valley, between Mount Fumaiolo, the source of the River Tiber, and the Adriatic.
+As the name suggests, it is dedicated to St Vicinio or Vicinius, the first bishop of Sarsina in the 4th–5th century AD, who played an important role in the evangelization of the Ravenna province.
+The path winds among the most significant places in the saint’s life, essentially following the River Savio valley, between Mount Fumaiolo, the source of the Tiber river, and the Adriatic.

-Having been exploited as both a pilgrimage route to many religious sites and an alternative trans-Apennine road to Rome, the Way became very important for travelers and pilgrims from north-eastern Europe during the Middle Ages.
-In those days, it was one of the few routes with a supply of secure accommodation strategically placed at regular intervals.
+Having been used as both a pilgrimage route to many religious sites and an alternative trans-Apennine road to Rome, the Way became very important for travelers and pilgrims from north-eastern Europe during the Middle Ages.
+It was one of the few routes that offered secure accommodation strategically placed along the way.

-The St Vicinio Way is a moderately difficult circular route that can be tackled by pilgrims and walkers of all kinds, including children, disabled people, cyclists and horse riders.
+The St Vicinio Way is a moderately difficult circular route that can be tackled by everyone: children, people with disabilities, cyclists and horse riders.

 Hamlets along the Way

-Besides being one of Italy’s most atmospheric religious itineraries, the St Vicinio Way also passes through some of the country’s most famous towns and villages, in Cesena province.
-Like Bagno di Romagna, for example, a place known since Roman times for its healing thermal waters.
+Besides being one of the most evocative religious itineraries in Italy, the St Vicinio Way also passes through some of the most famous italian towns and villages in the province of Cesena.
+One of these is Bagno di Romagna, a place known since Roman times for its healing thermal waters.

 Bagno di Romagna isn’t far from the Forest of the Lama, a place of rustic beauty and an integral part of the Casentinesi Forests Park.

 Services and practical information